BergLucas/manim-dataflow-analysis/README.md

 ## Download & Installation

-There are two way to download and install the library:
+There are two ways to download and install the library:

 ### Using Git